Bradley Shavit Artson: Leadership

 Artson has served on the faculty of the Wexner Heritage Foundation and as a speaker for UJC/Federation communities.

-Artson, together with his deputy dean Rabbi Cheryl Peretz, were the subject of an internal investigation at AJU that took place in 2024.
-The investigation was prompted by complaints, made over the previous two decades by former rabbinical students, alleging a pattern of male favoritism and disrespectful treatment.
-The investigation completed in June 2024, although AJU has not released the report publicly.
-The Rabbinical Assembly is undertaking a similar probe, which as of July 2024 is still in progress.
+Artson, together with his deputy dean Rabbi Cheryl Peretz, were the subject of an internal investigation at AJU that took place in 2024, which found no ethics code violations.
+The investigation was prompted by complaints, made over the previous two decades by 3 former rabbinical students, alleging a pattern of male favoritism and disrespectful treatment.
+The investigation completed in June 2024, although the full report was not released publicly, AJU did release an authorized summary.
+The Rabbinical Assembly undertook a similar probe, which concluded in 2025, also finding Rabbi Artson and Rabbi Peretz innocent of all major accusations.

 Personal

 Artson is married to Elana Shavit Artson, and they are the parents of twins, Shira and Jacob.